DARIUS BATTIWALLA

 He has appeared as soloist with the Halle - most recently in a live broadcast of Janacek’s Glagolitic Mass with Sir Mark Elder - and London Philharmonic Orchestras, and is a regular orchestral organist and pianist for the BBC Philharmonic and Halle orchestras.
 As a pianist, he gives regular chamber concerts with members of the Manchester orchestras, and on the harpsichord he has played continuo with many UK orchestras, and performed and broadcast harpsichord concertos: most recently soloist in Frank Martin’s Harpsichord Concerto for the Northern Ballet Theatre.

-Darius taught organ and improvisation for many years at the RNCM, and is teaching on this year’s Royal College of Organists summer course.
+Darius teaches improvisation at the Royal Academy of Music, and is teaching on this year’s Royal College of Organists summer course.